pratapram/unicornML/2_SentimentAnalysis/README.md

 1. Click on **Predict Sentiment** button.
 It will refresh the page and load the result of the sentiment detection.

 Congratulations, you have completed the module 2 of the NLP Workshop!
-You are ready to move on to the [module 3: NLP Classifier](../README.md#Modules).
+You are ready to move on to the next module [NLP Classifier](../3_NLPClassifier).